aoifeguanzon/Rewear/src/backend/SETUP_GUIDE.md

 ### 1.1 Create AWS Account
 - [AWS Console](https://aws.amazon.com/)
 - Register and log in.
+- **Important**: Use a shared team email or create a dedicated AWS account for the project

 ### 1.2 Create IAM User for DynamoDB Access
 - [IAM Console](https://console.aws.amazon.com/iam/)